The Many Hues of the Transgender Rainbow

 I have had the pleasure of meeting many stripes of different hues in the transgender rainbow.
-I started visiting Maneuvers in 2007 as a crossdresser, and that is where I encountered the first transgenders I ever knew in my generally conservative, traditional life.
-I still recall meeting the lovely Hispanic bartender, Jennifer, and asking her if I, dressed as I was, would be welcomed there.
+I started visiting Maneuvers (gay bar in Joliet) in 2007 as a crossdresser, and that is where I encountered the first transgender person I ever knew in my generally conservative, traditional life.
+I still recall meeting the lovely Hispanic bartender, Janni, and asking her if I, dressed as I was, would be welcomed there.
 She replied, “Of course!”
-She was so beautiful and feminine that I had no idea that she was transgendered.
+She was so beautiful and feminine that I had no idea that she was transgender.
 I didn’t realize that until she started telling me about some of the transition procedures that she was going through.
 I was in awe.

-And I will always remember April!
-Anyone who met April will always remember her.
+And I will always remember Annie!
+Anyone who met Annie will always remember her.
 Whenever I visited Maneuvers around that time, she was often the only other transgender customer there (as far as I could tell).
 But her personality was the opposite of mine.
 I’m usually rather quiet and introverted, keeping to myself unless someone starts a conversation with me.
-April, by contrast, was always the loudest, most social person in the bar.
+Annie, by contrast, was always the loudest, most social person in the bar.
 It seemed like she was close friends with everyone there.
-She was an African-American, a few years younger than me, who lived full-time as a woman.
+She was African-American, a few years younger than me, and lived full-time as a woman.
 She used to drink orange juice and make her own clothes.
 I always enjoyed chatting with her, though I had trouble understanding what she was saying because of her unfamiliar accent, added to the general background noise.

 Krave and other contacts